Beloth/Ostston-Work/Notes/Next Session.md

 ### Ironhills
 #### Description
 A very large village verging on a small town nestled between multiple hills in which appears the only flat peice of land around.
+To the north is the mountain range that denotes the border of Hestal and to the East is Blackpine Forrest.
 Watch towers on the tops of the surrounding hills prove some protecting or warning from harm.
 Mostly wooden buildings with a few more substantial stone based buildings in the centre.
 A well made central road runs through the centre heading south towards Ostston.
 Large warehouses dominate the sides of this road.
 Deep rut have formed showing how well used and heavy the goods are.
-Empty wagons are lined up by the warehouse.
+Empty wagons are lined up by the warehouses.
+Several foundries can be seen belching out thick smoke as they smelt the various ores that came from the mines to the north.

 #### Government
 * Governer appointed by Rulers of Ostston